Liu-Xuebing/GenPoE/README.md

 ####  Generate Expert Parameters

 For each Passages to be activated, the corresponding embeddings are extracted from the model and passed through the HyperNetwork.
 The HyperNetwork produces parameter deltas, which represent updates for the MoE experts.
-Multiple deltas can be collected for multiple activated sentences.

 #### Apply Expert Updates